Evernorth/hl7-fhir-udap-common/README.md

 # hl7-fhir-udap-common

+## Getting Started

+For a general overview of UDAP as well as a getting starting guide of the full four-repository collection see [UDAP Documentation](https://github.com/Evernorth/hl7-fhir-udap-docs#readme)

 ## Overview

 This nodejs library is part of a four-repository collection for a full [UDAP](https://www.udap.org/) implementation.
 The implementation adheres to published Version 1.0 of the [HL7 UDAP Security Implementation Guide](http://hl7.org/fhir/us/udap-security/STU1//).
 The methods in this library are methods that will be used by both a UDAP Server and a UDAP Client.
-The methods provide functionality that supports the following:
+The methods provide functionality that support the following:
 - UDAP JSON web tokens (JWTs): Creating and verifying
 - Trust community certificates: Parsing for signing keys and Subject Alternative Name (SAN); validating certificate chains; checking the Certificate Revocation List (CRL); and checking for certificate expiration